-Our service is a place where children and their families can feel a sense of belonging to the kindergarten community.
-We encourage parents to be active participants and in doing so visibly demonstrate an environment of teachers, parents and children working together collaboratively.
+Commencing three-year-old kindergarten can be both an exciting and nerve-racking time for parents and children.
+Our service is a place where children and their families can feel a sense of belonging.
+We encourage parents to be active participants in the kindergarten community and thus to foster an environment of teachers, parents and children working together collaboratively.

-In order to form a strong sense of self, children need to build secure relationships first within the family and then with caring, attentive adults in other settings.
+In order to form a strong sense of self, children need to build secure relationships, first within the family and then with caring, attentive adults in other settings.
 Children's positive experiences of relationships and places support their understanding of themselves as secure, significant and respected individuals.
 A positive sense of identity strengthens children’s interest and skills in being active participants in their communities.

-Underpinning our pedagogy and practice is a clear understanding of the Early Years Learning Framework (EYLF), the UN convention on the rights of the child adherence to the Early Childhood Code of Ethics which governs our professional conduct and responsibilities in relation to children, families and each other.
+Underpinning our pedagogy and practice is a clear understanding of the Early Years Learning Framework (EYLF), the UN Convention on the Rights of the Child, and adherence to the Early Childhood Code of Ethics, which governs our professional conduct and responsibilities in relation to children, families and each other.

-Play is essential for healthy physical and emotional growth, for intellectual and educational development and for acquiring social and behavioural skills.
-Play may or may not involve equipment or a dedicated play space and may or may not have an end product.
+Play is essential for healthy physical and emotional growth, for intellectual and educational development, and for acquiring social and behavioural skills.
+Play may or may not involve equipment or a dedicated play space, and may or may not have an end product.
 Children play on their own or with others, their play may be boisterous and energetic, quiet and contemplative, light-hearted or very serious.
 Children’s own culture is created through play.

 Talbingo 3-Year-Old Kindergarten Inc. promotes play-based learning as it is an essential part of every child’s life.
 It is integral to their enjoyment of their lives, their health and their development.
 In early childhood, children begin to take the initiative by asking questions and attempting small investigations.
 With support, children begin to reflect on their achievements, acknowledge the value of persistence and enjoy their accomplishments.
 Active involvement in learning builds children’s understanding of the concepts, creative thinking and inquiry processes necessary for lifelong learning.
 They can challenge and extend their own thinking and that of others through interactions and negotiations.
-Children’s active involvement changes what they know, can do and value, and transforms their learning.
+Children’s active involvement changes what they know, what they can do and what they value, and transforms their learning.